mark-me/mark-me.github.io/_pages/tutorials/impute-missings/impute-missings.md

 # Visualizing the mess

 To visualize how much of a mess the data is in terms of missing values I've created a function _plot_missing_values_.
+Normally you'd want to inspect missing values in the original data-frame, but since that has no missing values, we'll do it on the mutilated data-set.
 The function should be applicable to any data-frame.
-The output of the function applied to the mutilated _tbl_iris_miss_ data frame looks like this:
+The output of the function applied to the mutilated _tbl_verif_ data frame looks like this:

 {:refdef: style="text-align: center;"}
 <a href="/_pages/tutorials/impute-missings/plot-missing-per-variable.png" target="_blank">